single-cell-genetics/XClone/docs/FAQ.rst

     pip install scanpy

-This Dependency issues solved in XClone version 0.3.6.
+This Dependency issues solved in XClone version >=0.3.6 (for Python >=3.9).

+For XClone version 0.3.6 (Python ==3.7), the ModuleNotFoundError: No module named 'importlib.metadata' error indicates that the importlib.metadata module is not found, which is unexpected given that importlib-metadata is included in setup.py and installed.
+This issue is likely due to the importlib.metadata module being available only in Python 3.8 and later.
+Since you are using Python 3.7, you need to install the backport package importlib-metadata.